 Having said that, there is no reason why newness is automaticaly to be marked with a tick, as positive.
 As someone once wrote 'Something is no more good because it is new than good because it is near'.
 Novelty of a certain kind is easy.
 Buy a duck from Waitrose, stick a plastic dolls head on it and wear it as a hat.
 The point is how to differentiate genuine novelty from mere 'being different'.
 The commodity, for example, must differentiate itself from competitors by some gimmick, by a name, a feature whose only function is differentiation and therefore has no positive content.
 A 'newness' which is simply difference in time (i.e., difference not from competitors but from the old) would be empty in the same way as the difference of the commodity - difference for the sake of differentiation.

-The new and the old are not necessarily opposed.
-In fact, the new is opposed not to the old but to the present.
-If we think of the new in terms of breaking with the present - the status quo, the customary - then movements like Modernism, or the Renaissance have used the remote past as their starting point.
+The genuinely new is not necessarily opposed to the old either.
+In fact, the New is opposed not to the old but to the present.
+If we think of the new in terms of breaking with the present - the status quo, the customary - then movements like Modernism, or the Renaissance have used the remote past (the old) as their starting point.
 Not yesterday (the immediate past), but a distant past, whose difference can be mobilised to challenge what exists.The radical past is a way of displacing and estranging the present.

 n.b see here under 'Unoriginal'